20 of the best and worst fonts to use on your resume

 05. Brush script

 Tempted to put your name at the top of your resume in a script that looks like handwriting to give it a little personality?
 Don’t do it!
-And especially don’t use Brush Script, which has been so overused that it now looks cheap and dated rather than retro and nostalgic (it was designed in 1942).
+And especially don’t use Brush Script(opens in a new tab or window), which has been so overused that it now looks cheap and dated rather than retro and nostalgic (it was designed in 1942).
 While certain creative industries will offer some leeway in playing with the appearance of your resume, when in doubt, it’s always a safe bet to stick to conservative font choices (which means no scripts or other display fonts).

 Wikimedia Commons/GearedBull